mejorf/mejorsub/README.md

 ## MejorSub

-Yet another cmd subtitle downloader, written in Ruby, and using the subdb api at http://thesubdb.com/api/.
+Yet another cmd subtitle downloader, written in ruby, and using the subdb api at http://thesubdb.com/api/.
 It's a single script that allows you to download subtitles for all videos stored in a given folder.
 You can also use it to download subs for a single video.